 The Fiction Writer by Jillian Cantor | Mystery

 The Fiction Writer is inspired by the true story of Daphne du Maurier and her battle with the plagiarism of her novel, Rebecca.
-The story follows a writer who published a re-telling of Rebecca, titled Becky, that led her to be hired by a handsome billionaire as a ghostwriter about his family history that he believes is the original Rebecca story.
+The story follows a writer who published a re-telling of Rebecca, titled Becky, that led her to be hired by a handsome billionaire as a ghostwriter about his family history, which he believes is the original Rebecca story.
 She is drawn into a tangled web of obsession, marital secrets, and stolen manuscripts.
 This page-turner explores the boundaries of creative writing freedom and whose stories we have the right to tell.

 The Berry Pickers by Amanda Peters | Literary Fiction